-What is happening.
+What is happening?

-Apple have recently launched an "Independent Repair Provider Program".
+Apple has recently launched an "Independent Repair Provider Program".
 Qualifying companies will have access to Apples genuine parts, tools, resources, diagnostic and service guides.
 This will support their out-of-warranty repairs for issues such as battery replacements and screen repairs.

-Where is it happening.
+Where is it happening?

-When is it happening.
+When is it happening?

-Why is it happening.
+Why is it happening?

-According to Jeff Wilkins, Apples chief operating officer.
+According to Jeff Wilkins, Apple's chief operating officer.
 “When a repair is needed, a customer should have confidence the repair is done right.
 We believe the safest and most reliable repair is one handled by a trained technician using genuine parts that have been properly engineered and rigorously tested.”

-How is it happening.
+How is it happening?

 This will be applicable to both big and small third party repair companies.
-In the US it is only availble to established companies rather than individuals.
+In the US it is only available to established companies rather than individuals.
 There are various verification documents and from what we can tell the scheme will only be available to businesses operating commercially rather than residentially.
 To see more details of this program please see our source links below.